JohanBinst/aws-certification/saa/17-IaaC_CloudFormation.md

 ## CloudFormation Deletion Policy
 With the DeletionPolicy attribute you can preserve or (in some cases) backup a resource when its stack is deleted.
 You specify a DeletionPolicy attribute for each resource that you want to control.
 If a resource has no DeletionPolicy attribute, AWS CloudFormation deletes the resource by default.
-- cut the resource loose from the Stack b/c resource deletion can sometimes cause data loss
-- Deletion Policies: Delete, Retain, or Snapshot (if supported) -- Snapshots continue past stack lifetime
+- Deletion Policies: Delete, Retain, or Snapshot (if supported)
+  - Snapshots continue past stack lifetime
+  - Retain keeps resource, but doesn't manage it
+  - Delete is default
+- DeletionPolicy is only applied when the stack is deleted, not when the stack is updated.
+If you update a stack, the DeletionPolicy attribute is ignored but the resources are deleted and re-created.
+This might create data loss.

 ## CloudFormation Stack Roles
 Stack roles allow an IAM role to be passed into the stack via PassRole